caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

     *str*

     The mask to apply.
-This can be provided by the user, but CARACal provides an existing static mask ('labelled_rfimask.pickle.npy') that is specific to MeerKAT data.
+This can be provided by the user, but CARACal also provides an existing static mask for MeerKAT, specify 'meerkat.rfimask.npy' to use it.

   **uvrange**